This is based on opinion. Please don't list it on a work's trope example list.

 Phantamsal Marionette allows the user to form a plasm-copy of their Geist's body and plant their mind inside of it.
 Higher uses allow the user to increase the power of this body, making it a more effective method of reverse-possession - the player also gains bonuses to their Intimidation skill, and considering what a Geist can look like...well, it's quite disturbing to think of.

-A bit of Fridge Horror: geists used to be people.
-Now go back and look at the example geists, and realize that could be you someday.
+A bit of Fridge Horror: Geists used to be people.
+As in, they started out as humans, became regular ghosts, and then turned into Geists by gradually trading their Anchors for various aspects of Death.
+Now, go back and look at the example geists, see how utterly inhuman some of them look, and realize that could be you someday.

 Fetters are mementos that are powered by ghosts trapped within them.
 They are still quite conscious, but live only as tools for sin-eaters that want to make use of their numina.
 Sometimes it's a fitting punishment (like the movie camera holding a Snuff Film maker, the rifle holding a mass kidnapper, the spray can holding a ghost who never got the message about Disproportionate Retribution...), but many Sin-Eaters don't care about whether the ghost deserves it.